sourcegraph/handbook/content/product/roles/product_manager.md

 As a result, we expect:

+- 2+ years working as a product manager.
 - Experience working as a software engineer.
 - Strong understanding of Git and Git workflows.
 - Excellent written and verbal communication skills, technical writing ability, and use of data to back up your arguments.